Inside: Make this easy Scrap Wood Tablet Cookbook Stand that makes following recipes a breeze.

 So to end this cat and mouse chase I made this tablet, cookbook stand out of scrap wood.

-Now I know at all times where to find my recipe.
+Now I know at all times where to find my recipe in the midst of cooking.

 *This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.